-- If used in the treatment of flea-allergy dermatitis, flea control measures should also be used. - Store below 25° (air conditioning). - Protect from light & store in a dry place. - Please read the label and follow the directions for use.
+- If used in the treatment of fleaallergy dermatitis, flea control measures should also be used.

+- Store below 25° (air conditioning).

+- Protect from light & store in a dry place.

 CHOOSING THE RIGHT DERMATOLOGY SOLUTION

 Does the patient require treatment for inflamed skin or long term management for itchy, dry or flaky skin?